Templarian/MaterialDesign-Site/src/content/contribute.md

 A member of the team or another designer should eventually reply with a designed icon, then we will review it and hopefully add it to the set.

-### Designer
+### Contribute Icons

 You may want to contribue an icon that you made yourself, that's great!
 Just create an [issue](https://github.com/Templarian/MaterialDesign/issues) on GitHub and we'll take a look.
-Make sure you follow the Material Design [guidelines](https://material.io/guidelines/style/icons.html#icons-system-icons) so you will have to make little to no revisions and hopefully it'll get added to the set!
+Make sure you follow the [Material Design guidelines](https://material.io/guidelines/style/icons.html#icons-system-icons) so you will have to make little to no revisions and hopefully it'll get added to the set!

 If you need ideas for what to design you can always take a look at the currently open issues and reply with your design.

 It's surprising how many different ways an icon can be conveyed.
-While the guidelines give good structure, having a diverse set of choices allows for continous refinment on new and existing icons.
+While the guidelines give good structure, having a diverse set of choices allows for continuous refinment on new and existing icons.
 If you want to you can open an issue with a refined design or even lowered point count.

 Once **five** of your icons have been added to the set you can become a contributor!
 What does this mean?
-Well, you get a contributor account on the site which allows you to manage icons and have also all the icons you designed assigned under your name.
+Well, you get a contributor account on the site which allows you to manage icons and also have all the icons you designed assigned under your name.

-### Developer
+### Develop

 This [site](/contribute/site) is open source, from the documentation to the front end.
 Any modification in the `master` branch builds within 30 seconds to production and pull requests are usually merged very quickly (especially documentation).